Rollins Pass Road Status

 ────────────────

-Rollins Pass West: This information is in a dormant status due to ample snowfall; expect more frequent updates in June 2025.
+Rollins Pass West: This information is in a dormant status; expect updates closer to mid-June 2026.

 ────────────────

-Rollins Pass Summit Area (we define this as the ‘crown’ of the pass: the parking area at the summit, the Upper Boulder Wagon Road [501.1], and the small parking area overlooking Yankee Doodle Lake—by motorized vehicle, these areas are only reachable from Rollins Pass West): This information is in a dormant status due to ample snowfall; expect more frequent updates in June 2025.
+Rollins Pass Summit Area (we define this as the ‘crown’ of the pass: the parking area at the summit, the Upper Boulder Wagon Road [501.1], and the small parking area overlooking Yankee Doodle Lake—by motorized vehicle, these areas are only reachable from Rollins Pass West): This information is in a dormant status; expect updates closer to mid-June 2026.

 ────────────────

-Rollins Pass East: This information is in a dormant status due to ample snowfall; expect more frequent updates in June 2025.
+Rollins Pass East: This information is in a dormant status; expect updates closer to mid-June 2026.

 ────────────────

 Detailed route information is provided for each side of Rollins Pass, further below on this page.
-Read more on: Driving Etiquette and Outdoor Essentials.
+Read more on: Driving Etiquette and Outdoor Essentials and Plan Your Visit.

 Did you know this page also provides updates for the winter/spring season on Rollins Pass?